OutSystems/wiremock-webhooks-extension/HOWTO.md

-# How to compile this modules
+# How to compile this module

 1. Install JDK 1.7 and add it to the classpath
 2. Install Gradle 4.8.1